Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-If you’re with The General, you have a few ways to start the cancellation process.
+If you’re with The General, you have a few ways to start the cancellation process any time you’re ready to switch.
 But you’ll likely pay a cancellation fee, and you’ll have to mail in your cancellation notice.

 Unlike other providers that allow you to cancel early without penalty, The General charges a 10% cancellation fee on any premiums remaining in your policy term.